AviAvinav/my-nvim-config/README.md

 # Avi's Neovim Config

 This repo contains my config files for my neovim setup.
+If you like it and wish to use it, feel free to clone this repo and use it as your own.

 <img src="./screenshots/4.png" />
 <img src="./screenshots/5.png" />